To our patients Botox for migraine relief was a serendipitous discovery with huge treatment benefits.

 While results differ for each patient, the positive effects of each procedure last up to 6 months.
 Dr. Rivkin has seen that some people who get Botox regularly for migraines tend to need less and less of a dose as their treatment continues.

-BOTOX AND MIGRAINE
+AND MIGRAINE RELIEF

 Dr. Alexander Rivkin’s practice has been focused on Botox and filler injections since 2003.
-He has treated tens of thousands of patients with Botox at Westside Aesthetics.
+He has treated tens of thousands of patients with Botox at RIVKIN Aesthetics.
 Migraines and TMJ disorders constitute a major part of his practice.

 The muscles and nerves in the face are complex–for safe and effective results, you need a doctor who has both expertise in the effects of Botox and a deep knowledge about the complex web of muscles that contribute to migraines.
 Call Dr. Rivkin today to schedule a consultation.